DBC-SF/mentorship-wiki/README.md

 - Additionally, you can do code reviews.
 See [below](#how-to-claim-a-pull-request-for-a-code-review) for instructions on how to do code reviews.
 - If you're getting a lot of the same questions, consider doing a breakout on a topic.
 Check to see if the students would like one, and consider checking in with the phase and/or cohort lead to see if there's any info from their lecture that they would like you to reinforce.

-#### After A Session:
+#### After a Session:
 - Remove your name from the board.
 - Complete the [End of Session](https://docs.google.com/a/devbootcamp.com/forms/d/1bNIBtgy2ephY5117eHa31iFVgVRxPJAA0zzyeEqvTlA/viewform) form.

 #### Fixed Sessions:
 Fixed sessions are workshops conducted by a Mentor.
 They can occur anytime after 6 on weekdays, or anytime over the weekend.

+Taking on a Fixed session means taking on additional responsibilities.

 Once scheduled, a fixed session should occur at the same time and interval.
+Changes or substitutions need to be discussed with the Mentor Coordinator in advance.

 Mentors working on a fixed session may bill a limited number of 'prep hours' in addition to the actual time of the session.

 There are several fixed sessions available.
 If someone hasn't claimed a session you are interested in email the Mentor Coordinator to discuss picking it up.
-  - White-boarding Wednesdays (John Akers)
+  - White-boarding Wednesdays **John Akers**
-  - Intro to Git Workflow - Week 2 Monday (Cari Westbrook)
+  - Intro to Git Workflow - Week 2 Monday **Cari Westbrook**
-  - Intro to Sinatra - Phase transition Sunday (Jason Lo)
+  - Intro to Sinatra - Phase transition Sunday **Jason Lo**
   - Intro to Javascript
   - Intro to Rails
   - ...
 (Suggestions Welcome)